 2. Creating a future road-map for work – backlog

-3. How do we ensure Operations does not become a blocker for Software Development?
+3. How do we ensure Operations do not become a blocker for Software Development?

-5. How can we share with the rest of operations what we are working?
+5. How can we share with the rest of operations what we are working on?

 6. Demonstrating the value of Operations